ziwon/dokkery/README.md

 # dokkery

-**dokkery (따까리 in Korean)** is designed for handling private docker registry events with considering CI/CD in an on-premise environment.
+**dokkery (따까리 in Korean)** is designed for handling private docker registry events with considering CI/CD.

 ## Usage